What is a Forest and Conservation Worker?

-Example of Forest and Conservation Worker Job Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
+Occupation Description Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
 Includes forester aides, seedling pullers, and tree planters.

-Life As a Forest and Conservation Worker
+Daily Life Of a Forest and Conservation Worker

 - Fight forest fires or perform prescribed burning tasks under the direction of fire suppression officers or forestry technicians.

-Forest and Conservation Worker Required Skills
+What a Forest and Conservation Worker Should Know

 Coordination: Adjusting actions in relation to others' actions.